iMaha0/Project-dart-1/README.md

 # Project #1 - Library Project using Dart

-Congratulations on reaching the capstone project phase!
+Congratulations on reaching the project phase!
 This project will assess your ability to develop a "Library Project using Dart" with a Command Line Interface (CLI) to manage a library's book inventory and user interactions.
 Below are the key requirements and evaluation criteria:

 ## Description: